Sara Warrington: Development

 Sara develops feelings for Roy Farmer (Miles Petit) despite him being in a relationship with Claire Toomey (Tina Hall).
 She tries to seduce Roy by climbing naked into his bed.
 Petit told Sally Brockway from Soaplife that Roy does not feel able to be with Sara due to their age difference.
 He initially assumed a paternal role with her and thought her to be vulnerable.
 He feels sorry for her and gives guidance as he knows about drug addiction.
 Petit said that "Sara's still very immature and has never had a proper relationship.
 Roy sees her feeling for him as some schoolgirl crush and thinks he'd be taking advantage if he succumbed.
 He's been very strong because he's smitten with her."
 Sara decides to prove Roy wrong by attending a self-help clinic.
 Petit said that this development changed Roy's perception of Sara and ponders a future with her.
 Though Petit stressed that "he would desperately like to get involved, but he believes he should be protecting her."
 Meanwhile, Claire does not want Sara around because she knew Sara was taking Roy from her.
 Petit believed that his character would have to leave Claire because he truly loved Sara.

+The character departed during the episode broadcast on 13 February 2001, as she leaves Charnham to go to rehab and reconcile with her father, Andrew.
+Her decision comes after Claire tries to prove that she is still "weak-willed".
+Cordingly said that Claire starts by calling Sara a "junkie" and telling her that she cannot change.
+She then proves her point by leaving some money out on the table to test Sara, who initially thinks she is strong enough to resist.
+However, she soon realises that if everyone believes she is a junkie, she should take the money and call her dealer.
+Sara is then seen staggering around the town, and Cordingly explained "She's found in the street in a complete mess from her bender.
+It's then that she decides she has to sort herself out properly.
+Roy Farmer begs her to stay – and she almost does – but she's made the decision to stand on her own two feet, get counselling and live with her dad."
+Cordingly admitted that she was not sure she would ever return to the serial as "the new de-toxed Sara".
+She said she enjoyed playing Sara and was grateful that the writers had left it open for her character to reappear.